JT-B/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 The purpose of this app is to help people meet their nutrional goals.
-The user will input what food they have eaten that day and pull nutrional information
+The user will input what food they have eaten that day and pull nutrional information from a database.
+The app will then make recommendations based on what nutrients you are deficient in.
 ### Features
-Include Features here
+-User Signup/logins
+-Calorie and macro/micro nutrient Tracking
+-Food recommendations to make up for nutrients you are lacking.
+-
 ### Technologies
-Include Technologies here
+-Java
+-Thymeleaf
+-MySQL
 ### What I'll Have to Learn
 Include what you will need to learn here
 ### Project Tracker